hjake123/reactive/README.md

 See the [Wiki](https://github.com/hjake123/reactive/wiki) for more information.

 # Config Options
-There are two config files; one in the config folder, and one in each world's serverconfigs.
+There are three config files; two in the config folder, and one in each world's serverconfigs.
 For reference, these are the options each contain:
 ### COMMON CONFIG
 ```
 #Options: